 (d) Intra-generational equity

-In weak sustainability, the natural capital stock is maintained as non-declining (in the long-run) slightly differently by compensating for the net value of environmental damages (rule (1)).
+In weak sustainability, the natural capital stock is maintained as non-declining (in the long-run) slightly differently by compensating for the net value of environmental damages (Rule 1).
 When evaluated at the programme level, this value of net environmental damage should be zero or negative, either when discounted across multiple time periods or at each point in time as suggested by the Hartwick general rule.
 According to (Pearce, Markandya and Barbier 1989), this could be achieved by commissioning shadow projects which have the purpose of off-setting environmental damages from other projects in the programme.
 Such shadow projects might well yield negative NPVs when appraised in isolation, implying that there is a sustainability ‘price’ being paid by the economy, which is the marginal cost of the constraint of no positive environmental damage.

 Balanced Sustainability Approach